thereasonwhyy/Lim-Yuen-Ying/README.md

 Hi there!

 Welcome to the simple gallery I created to document my creative journey!
-<br/>A full-time psychology and marketing student, I owe a lot to the support of friends & family who trusted me with full creative direction over the projects featured in this site.
+<br/>A full-time psychology and marketing student, I owe a lot to the support of friends & family who trusted me with the creative direction over the projects featured in this site.
 <br/> Say hello: yuenying_@hotmail.com

 <h3>Here is a list of projects I've been working on:</h3>